stlab/libraries/libraries/channel/receiver/operator_pipe.md

       - name: stlab::receiver::operator|
         pure-name: operator|
         defined-in-header: stlab/channel.hpp
+        declaration: |
-        declaration: template <typename F> auto operator|(F&& f)
+          template <typename F>
+          auto operator|(F&& f)
         description: Attaches the given process to the receiver and returns a new receiver.
-It can either be a functor with a single parameter or a process that follows this signatur.
+It can either be a function object with a single parameter or a process that follows this signatur.
+  - kind: parameters
+    list:
+      - name: f
+        description: The process to be executed.
+      - name: args
+        description: Futures that shall be joined
+  - kind: result
+    description: A receiver of type of the result of the passed function object
   - kind: example
     code: NoCode
 ---